Poption-DeFi/doc/source/compare_fee_of_different_rate.rst

     :align: center
     :width: 80 %

-    The fee collected per unit of liquidity in each month this year.
+    The fee collected per unit of liquidity in each month this year (2022).
 The labels of the lines is in format of "$fee_rate $stable_coin".

 It seems the hypothesis is partially proved.
 No pool collects significantly low fees.
 But, there are still two pools that earn significantly high fees.
 The '0.05% USDT' pool and the '0.05% DAI' pool collect more fees than others.
 It may be caused by big MEV transactions like `this <https://etherscan.io/tx/0x5550809304222949d0795f82bbb5ac7d76209c0f54325dc2e02d6a4a4da7e26b>`_.
 These transactions create a long pin bar in the price chart and give high fees to liquidity providers with a wide active range.
 This may be the reason ordinary people who usually provide a narrow range of liquidity failed to take the advantage of these two pools.